The Red Grass (TV series)

+The series was written by Peter Hayes and directed by John Rhodes.
+It starred Jacqueline Hussey and Nicholas Light as the two youngsters whose holiday among the Aegean Islands is fraught with danger and excitement, and Nicholas Amer played the sinister Dr Kaliakos.
+Other cast members included Robert Sansom, Dinsdale Landen, John Lang, Derek Sydney and Alec Bregonzi.

 Reception

 Nigel Planer, who watched the serial as a child, described it as "terrifying!", although no contemporary tabloid reviews appear to have survived.

 Archive status

-No recordings of any of the six episodes are known to exist, presumably having been wiped or misplaced.
+The series was transmitted live each week from Studio 4 at Associated-Rediffusion's Wembley Studios.
+No recordings of any of the six episodes are known to exist, presumably having been wiped or misplaced if, indeed, episodes were recorded at the time of transmission.
 The serial is effectively lost.